pallavipriya4321/Dice/README.md

 Framework- Bootstrap

-Is there any dispute going between You and Your cousin?
+Is there any dispute going between You and Your sibling?
 And You guys can't decide who is correct.
 Try this game and this will decide the winner of the arguement.